Dara-O/triple-ported-memory/README.md

 When different ports request access the same bank (a.k.a. a bank conflict), the requests must arbitrated and perhaps serialized.
 This module uses a dynamic arcbitration scheme to serialize conflicting accesses.

 ## How are Bank Conflicts Resolved
 Bank conflicts are resolved using a dynamic priority scheme based on the frequency of memory requests from each port.
 The port that accesses the memory most frequently is served first.
-For read requests, the top two most frequent ports are served first
+For read requests, the top two most frequent ports are served first.

 ## Top-level Interface